VeriStruct: AI-assisted Automated Verification of Data-Structure Modules in Verus: Evaluation

 Although the graph primarily trends upward, there are brief dips where the number of verified functions decreases.
 These temporary decreases occur during specification generation, when none of the generated specifications across the requested samples is syntactically correct.
 In such cases, \toolname{} must adopt a candidate specification that inadvertently breaks previously verified functionality.
 Our pipeline deliberately retains these specifications -- even when they momentarily reduce coverage --so that subsequent repair modules can diagnose the faulty contracts once again and make progress towards verification.
 Typically, later stages recover from these dips and continue to progress toward full coverage.

 We can observe the consistent dominance of \toolname{} over the baseline throughout the verification process.
 In particular, \toolname{} achieves the largest gain in verified functions during the second invocation (the first is for the planner), highlighting the effectiveness of our planner in selecting a highly effective initial module that verifies a large portion of functions early on.
-Overall, the experimental results clearly demonstrate that \toolname{} substantially outperforms the baseline, validating the effectiveness of our workflow design.
+Overall, the experimental results clearly demonstrate that \toolname{} substantially outperforms the baseline, validating the effectiveness of our workflow design. \Cref{fig:workflow-timeline} further shows the per-benchmark verification progression, where each benchmark makes steady progress toward its ground-truth target through iterative refinement.